 One of the great things about walking along the Royal Canal in the Dublin area is that you are never too far from a train station so its always easy to get a train to your starting point or get a train home.

-In my last walking post which I have just updated with additional photographs, I left you having a pint and a burger at The Bernard Shaw by Cross Guns Bridge and the 5th Lock after the short walk from town.
+In my last walking post, I left you having a pint and a burger at The Bernard Shaw by Cross Guns Bridge and the 5th Lock after the short walk from town.
 This morning I will have to catch back up with you as I got the train from Maynooth to Drumcondra and had to walk the short distance from the Brendan Behan Statue back up to Cross Guns Bridge.

 Today I start at the 5th Lock.
 The 5th Lock has a small harbour above it and once even boasted a railway siding.
 On its south bank lies the former North City Flour Mills which has been renovated and turned into apartments.
 Built as an iron mill in 1840 it was converted into a flour mill in the 1860’s and provided considerable employment for many years.
 The building is an impressive towering presence over the canal and an important reminder of the canals industrial past.